dannyhope/uxbrighton/_posts/2016-05-10-prototypeworkshop.md

 Previously a successful UX designer, Cennydd broadened into visual and motion design to offer the full stack of digital product design services.
 At Twitter, he helped to define cross-platform motion principles as part of the Twitter Human INterface Guidelines (THING) project.
 He now co-hosts the Motion and Meaning podcast.

+Hear Cennydd discuss prototyping tools, including Keynote, in <a href="http://motionandmeaning.io/episode06.html">this podcast from motionandmeaning.io</a>

 This one day workshop includes lunch and refreshments.

 ## Organisers